Working with PDF files in Python

 - Now, we have to write the PDF pages to a new PDF file.
 Firstly, we open the new file object and write PDF pages to it using write() method of PDF writer object.
 Finally, we close the original PDF file object and the new file object.

 3. Merging PDF files

-Output of above program is a combined pdf, combined_example.pdf obtained by merging example.pdf and rotated_example.pdf.
+The output of the above program is a combined PDF, combined_example.pdf, obtained by merging example.pdf and rotated_example.pdf.

 pdfMerger = PyPDF2.PdfFileMerger()